gcc-mirror/gcc/gcc/config/avr/avr.md

 ; / % / % / % / % / % / % / % / % / % / % / % / % / % / % / % / % / % / % / %
 ; divmod

-;; Generate libgcc.S calls ourselves, because:
+;; Generate lib1funcs.S calls ourselves, because:
 ;;  - we know exactly which registers are clobbered (for QI and HI ;;    modes, some of the call-used registers are preserved) ;;  - we get both the quotient and the remainder at no extra cost